rbardaji/mooda/README.md

 # Where to get it

-Binary installers for the latest released version are available at the [Python package index](https://pypi.org/project/mooda/)
+Binary installers for the latest released stable version are available at the [Python package index](https://pypi.org/project/mooda/)

 ```cmd
 pip install mooda
 ```

+See more [instructions](docs/installation/installation.md) for installation from sources or non-PyPi releases.

 # License